-4. Read "Luke" then "Acts."
-(Both written by Apostle Paul's traveling companion Luke.
-Acts is a continuation of Luke.
-It describes the early church.)
+- 4. Read “Luke” then “Acts.”
+Both books were written by Apostle Paul’s traveling companion Luke.
+Acts is a continuation of Luke which describes the early church.

-6. Then read the rest of the New Testament, starting at Romans and going to Revelation.
+- 6. Read the rest of the New Testament, starting at Romans and going to Revelation.

-Your voyage through God's Word will be the best journey you take!
+Your voyage through God’s Word will be the best journey you ever take!

 You will laugh and you will cry.
 It has everything that makes a very good book, and lots more.
 The Bible will teach you the most important things for this life and the one to come.
-It is what you live by!
+God’s Word will give you life!